 His only visits to the Middle East came in 1999 and 2009, when he went to the occupied Palestinian territories and later Palestinian refugee camps in Jordan and Lebanon.

 It was enough, he says, to give him an understanding that the dynamics of oppression in the region were similar to those in Rio's violence-plagued slums, or "favelas."

 "Misery is the same in any country," he said.
 "The only difference was that women covered their heads, the writing was in Arabic, and the men with guns were militants, not drug traffickers."

 Latuff's foray into the divisive world of Middle Eastern politics has made him plenty of enemies as well as friends.
 His uncompromising work depicting Israeli army brutality toward Palestinians - one cartoon compares soldiers with Nazi Germans - has drawn allegations that he is anti-Semitic, a charge he strongly denies.

 The cartoonist, wearing a "Free Palestine" badge and "War is Business" T-shirt, attributed the strong demand for his cartoons among protesters to the continuing lack of freedom for journalists in the region.

 Many of his cartoons still focus on Egypt, where emergency powers for the security forces remain in place six months after Hosni Mubarak was toppled.
 One recent piece shows a snake looming behind a woman sitting at a computer - a reference to the recent arrest of activist Asmaa Mahfouz for "insulting" the military in a Twitter comment.
 The army later acquitted her.

-"Most people don't know what is happening now in Egypt - because Mubarak left the government they think they have democracy, but this is not true," Latuff said.For all the latest art news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"Most people don't know what is happening now in Egypt - because Mubarak left the government they think they have democracy, but this is not true," Latuff said.art news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.